solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 ## Introduction

-This blog post dives deep into dedicated SQL pools, the critical component of Azure's cloud-native data warehousing and BI stack.
-We will discuss how to create a dedicated SQL pool and control access.
+Dedicated SQL pools are a critical component of Azure's cloud-native data warehousing and BI stack.
+First, we will discuss how to create a dedicated SQL pool and control access.
 Then, we will create tables and external tables and populate them with data.
-We will discuss performance and security enhancements for dedicated SQL pools.
+Next, we will discuss performance and security enhancements for dedicated SQL pools.
 Lastly, we will conclude with the Power BI integration for Synapse Workspaces.

 ## Task 1: Creating a Dedicated SQL Pool